 The initial direction of the table can be selected at the pendant station provided the table is between the limits of travel.
-Pressing the "Auto Cut" button energizes the set-up relay AR, which closes, forming its own holding circuit and completing the circuit to contactor coils M, 1DB, 1C, and 2C.
-The motor armature is connected to the line in series with the starting resistor.
-Relay SR is energized and closes its make contacts.
-An interlock on contactor M energizes the accelerating contactor 1A, which closes, shorting out the high resistance step.
-An interlock on 1A energizes the second accelerating contactor, 2A, which closes, shorting out all the resistance in series with the motor Contactor FW, being dearmature. energized, opens its contacts, inserting the cut rheostat in series with the motor shunt field.
+Pressing the Auto-Cut button energizes the set-up relay ICR which closes, forming its own holding circuit and completing the circuit to contactor coils M, IDB, IC and 2C.
+The motor armsture is connected to the line in series with the starting resistor.
+Relays 2FR and FR are energized and close their make contacts.
+Relay PR energizes the accelerating contactor 1A which closes shorting out the high resistance step.
+The accelerating relay AR picks up at a predetermined value of counter voltage and energizes the accelerating contactor 2A which closes, shorting out all the resistance in series with the motor armature.
+An interlock on contactor 2A de-energizes the field weakening relay FW which opens its contacts, inserting the cut rheostat in series with the motor shunt field.
 The motor is now running in the cut direction at the cut speed selected at the rheostat.

 Near the end of the cut stroke the cut limit switch is operated by the dog on the table.
-Contactors M and 1DB are de-energized, disconnecting the motor from the line and applying the dynamic braking circuit with all the resistor in the circuit.
-Contactors 2DB and FW are energized by the voltage drop across the braking resistors.
-On closing, contactor 2DB shorts out the high resistance step of braking resistance, while contactor FW shorts out the field rheostat, applying full field to the motor.
+Contactors M and 1DB are de-energized disconnecting the motor from the line and applying the dynamic braking circuit with all the resistor in the circuit.
+The 2DB contactor is de-energized by the 1DB interlock and closes shorting out the high resistance step.
+Relay AR is de-energized by the M interlock which on opening drops out contactor 2A, whose interlock energizes the field weakening relay FW which, on closing, shorts out the field rheostat applying full field to the motor.

-The plugging relay, PR, drops out at a definite setting of counter-voltage, dropping out the directional contactors, 1C and 2C.
-This permits the contactors, M, 1DB, 1R and 2R to close, connecting the motor armature to the line in the reverse direction with all the starting resistor in series, plugging it to a stop and causing it to run in the return direction.
+The plugging relay PR drops out at a definite setting of counter voltage, dropping out the accelerating contactor 1A whose interlock drops out the directional contactors 1C and 2C.
+This permits the contactors M, 1DB, 1R and 2R to close, connecting the motor armature to the line in the reverse direction with all the starting resistor in series, plugging it to a stop and causing it to run in the return direction.

-The sequence of the accelerating relays and contactors is the same in the return direction as in the cut direction, and so is the reversing cycle.
+The sequence of the accelerating relays and contactors are the same in the return direction as in the cut direction and so is the reversing cycle.